MileHacker Logo

 -Hour Milford Sound Experience

-This itinerary has Piopiotahi's essence for visitors with limited time, assuming a base in Queenstown or Te Anau.
+This itinerary has Piopiotahi's essence for travelers with limited time, assuming a base in Queenstown or Te Anau.
 An early start supports avoiding crowds and allows ample time for sightseeing.

 The journey along Milford Road offers scenic views through Eglinton Canyon and past Mirror Lakes.
-A full day is needed for travel and cruise if based in Te Anau.
+A full day is needed for travel and cruise if based in The Walking capital of new zealand.
 For bookable tours, see GetYourGuide.

 Moments